patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/PatternFly-AI/conversation-design/conversation-design.md

 - Keep messages short and simple.
 Try to stick to 3 lines of text in a message and only send 3 messages at most before allowing a user to provide input.
 - Be direct and limit choices for users as much as possible.
-- Unlike traditional content design, *don't lead with the benefit.* End with the benefit to be sure that its read and acted upon.
+- Unlike traditional content design, *don't lead with the benefit.* End with the benefit to be sure that it's read and acted upon.
 Users should be able to complete an action solely based on a chatbot's last sentence.
 - Frame any questions from the bot in terms of value for the user.
 - Provide examples when relevant.
-- Avoid open ended questions.
+- Avoid open-ended questions.
 If you ask any, make them very simple, increase pause time between messages, and tell users when they should type.
 - Utilize different methods of presenting information, like cards or buttons.
 You don't have to always use plain text in your messages; sometimes different message types can be more convenient and engaging.

 ![Chatbot prompt examples](./img/chatbot-prompts.png)